raspberrypilearning/make-crumble-robot-head/en/step_6.md

 Grab a `program start`{:class="crumblebasic"} block and add a `servo A 0 degrees`{:class="crumbleinputoutput"} block from the `Input/Output`{:class="crumbleinputoutput"} block palette.

-The example here uses the Crumble 'A' terminal, but if you connected your servo to a different terminal you will need to change the `A`{:class="crumbleinputoutput"} to whatever terminal you used.
+The example here uses the Crumble 'A' terminal.
+If you connected your servo to a different terminal, you will need to change the `A`{:class="crumbleinputoutput"} to whatever terminal you used.

 To save batteries, and in case your code is telling a servo to be in a position it doesn't want to be in, add a delay and turn the servo off.